inet-framework/inet-showcases/visualizer/datalinkactivity/doc/index.rst

 The following animation shows what happens when we start the simulation.
-You can see that although there is both ARP and ping traffic in the network, ``DataLinkVisualizer`` only takes the latter into account, due to the presence of the ``packetFilter`` parameter.
+You can see that although there is both ARP and ping traffic in the network, :ned:`DataLinkVisualizer` only takes the latter into account, due to the presence of the ``packetFilter`` parameter.

 .. video:: Filtering_v0613.m4v